 - Death Benefit—the amount of money the insurance company will pay in the event of the insured’s untimely death

-- Designated Beneficiary—the person who will benefit from the life insurance payout, normally the insured’s spouse or children
+- Designated Beneficiary—the person who will benefit from the payout, normally the insured’s spouse or children

-- Premium—the amount of money that the insured pays monthly to secure a life insurance policy
+- Premium—the amount of money that the insured pays monthly to secure a policy

 - 41% of the U.S. population doesn’t have life insurance.